Cabinet Beck IV

 The Cabinet Beck IV was the state government of the German state of Rhineland-Palatinate from 18 May 2006 until 18 May 2011.
-The Cabinet was headed by Minister President Kurt Beck and was formed by the Social Democratic Party, after Schröder's winning of the 2006 Rhineland-Palatinate state election.
+The Cabinet was headed by Minister President Kurt Beck and was formed by the Social Democratic Party, after Beck’s winning of the 2006 Rhineland-Palatinate state election.
 On 18 May 2006 Beck was re-elected and sworn in as Minister President by the Landtag of Rhineland-Palatinate.
 It was succeeded by Beck's fifth and last cabinet.